Key takeaways

 With 21.9 million apartment units in the U.S., apartment intercom systems are the most common type of multi-tenant intercom.

 In recent years, many of these apartment intercom systems have become wireless.
-Wireless systems for apartment buildings reduce the need for additional installation, hardware, and maintenance — which are often the most expensive components of getting a new apartment building intercom.
+Wireless systems for apartment buildings reduce the need for additional installation, hardware, and maintenance — often the most expensive components of getting a new apartment building intercom.

 Commercial/Office